What’s Behind the Brain?

 Knowing that CNS neurons had the capacity to regenerate launched a world-wide effort to identify factors that would mimic peripheral nerve grafts and stimulate regeneration in the central nervous system.

-Centre for Research on Language, Mind and Brain
+Centre for Research on Brain, Language and Music (CRBLM)

 Language is undeniably the most advanced and complex human ability, one that sets us apart from all other species.
 To truly understand this uniquely human capacity, interdisciplinary research is essential.

-The Centre for Research on Language, Mind and Brain (CRLMB) brings together an exceptional group of researchers and scholars from a variety of disciplines, faculties, and departments at McGill, l’Université du Québec à Montréal, l’Université de Montréal and Concordia University whose research focuses on the unique neurobiological and social endowment of language.
+The Centre for Research on Brain, Language and Music (CRBLM) brings together an exceptional group of researchers and scholars from a variety of disciplines, faculties, and departments at McGill, l’Université du Québec à Montréal, l’Université de Montréal and Concordia University whose research focuses on the unique neurobiological and social endowment of language.

 Douglas Mental Health University Institute